am-central-365/back-end/sql/GCP/README.md

 * `+` a non-empty array.
 But unless `!` was specified, the entire attribute may missing or null
 * `^` will be "indexed", but currently ignored.

+TODO:
+* `#` encrypted, used for passwords and other sensitive data.

 E.g:
 - `string`:   denotes an optional single string value
 - `string!`:  denotes a required single string value